 What is one thing about AGBU that you wish people knew?

 Hovig: Throughout its 115-year history, AGBU has stood firmly alongside the Armenian people and has been a guarantor of the survival, development and growth of the Armenian community.
 The unwavering determination of the founders, leaders and members to stand up for the prosperity of all Armenians has moved mountains.
 Every Armenian should know this.

 How has your involvement with AGBU shaped who you are with your family, your friends and in your career?

 Hovig: Taking responsibility for the community and volunteering was something I experienced with both my parents and their parents, so it was just the most natural thing for me to engage in the community.
 It is an enrichment and a great motivation to pull together with all friends in the international network of AGBU.
 This experience has therefore strengthened my view and confirmed that there are advantages in the fate of being a member of a diaspora community.
 We as Armenians with diverse backgrounds have great potential that must be harnessed for the benefit of the Armenian community around the world, but also an obligation to other vulnerable communities and thus to the world.

 Georgi: Working with many successful AGBU leaders has shown me the importance of serving as role models.
 People who are not yet using their potential for the common good of their Armenian brothers and sisters or the society that surrounds them can use role models as an incentive to think about where their strengths lie that could benefit those around them.

-AGBU Germany headquartered in Berlin is the first German Chapter of the Armenian General Benevolent Union (AGBU), the world’s largest non-profit organization devoted to upholding the Armenian heritage through educational, cultural and humanitarian programs across the globe.
-Headquartered in New York City, AGBU has an active presence in 31 countries and 74 cities.
+Headquartered in Berlin, AGBU Germany is the first German Chapter of the New York-based Armenian General Benevolent Union (AGBU), the world’s largest non-profit organization devoted to upholding the Armenian heritage through educational, cultural, and humanitarian programs across the globe.
+AGBU has an active presence in 32 countries and 75 cities.